Skip to content

 python -m emule_workspace test release-campaign --campaign emulebb-0.7.3 --json

-python -m emule_workspace test release-campaign --campaign emulebb-0.7.3 --execute
+python -m emule_workspace test release-campaign --campaign emulebb-0.7.3 --execute --test-network all

-python -m emule_workspace test release-campaign --campaign emulebb-0.7.3-overnight --execute
+python -m emule_workspace test release-campaign --campaign emulebb-0.7.3-overnight --execute --test-network all

 Structure Contract